Table of Contents

 Americo boasts roots that go back more than a century.
 The company began with the founding of the Ohio State Life Insurance Company in 1906, as well as Great Southern Life Insurance Company in 1909.
 Today, the company exists as Americo Financial Life and Annuity Insurance Company, and operates under the umbrella of Americo Life, Inc.

-Though Americo offers multiple financial products, its primary focus is on the senior market.
+Though Americo offers multiple financial products, its primary focus is on life insurance for seniors.
 Their annuities and Medicare Supplement coverage offer options to help seniors plan for the future, while their life insurance plans give financial protection for the inevitable.

 It’s not uncommon for companies to provide affordable life insurance options for those who are looking to cover final expenses (funerals, bills, etc.).
 But Americo truly shines with three options for final expense coverage, thanks to their “Ultraprotector” series.
 They even provide guaranteed acceptance plans that could be ideal for those who are struggling to find approval with other insurance providers.

 While negative online reviews are still circulating, recent years have seen great improvements in Americo’s customer service rankings.